Danielxburns/mobile-yahtzee/README.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
 Yahtzee
 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
 Classic dice rolling game for fun and relaxation for people of all ages

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
 Play Yahtzee online for free!

 ## Problem ##
-  > Describe the problem your product solves.
 Bored?

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
 Play Yahtzee!

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
 You know this game!
 It's Yahtzee!

 ## How to Get Started ##
-  > Describe how easy it is to get started.
 Enter your name.
 Click 'roll the dice' and start playing Yahtzee!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
 "I was so bored I thought I would die, but then I found...
 Yahtzee!!" -hypothetical customer

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next. click download and install.
+Click download and install.
 Do it now!